lakruzz/lakruzz.com/_posts/2021-04-07-git-aliases-extreme.md

 <p/>SemVer's obvious use case is in versioning interfaces or individual component releases, where the protocol lays the foundation of programmatically determining wether or not it's safe to update a given component or not.
 SemVer is the most important tool in the toolbox, when striving to kill the a bloated monolith system compound into multiple nimble individual component releases.
 </div>{: .fact .right .medium}

 I will not make this blog about Semantic Versioning ([SemVer](https://semver.org){: target="_blank" title="Semantic Versioning"}) in general, but specifically about how to implement it in just two lines of code, using git aliases.
 So I assume that you're familiar with the concept - if not read up on it in the short recap in the fact-box.

 It's my belief, that a good workflow is one that is simple and easy to use.
 Sometimes workflows aren't simple and easy to use, and in context of git and git related workflows (e.g. GitOps) git aliases (...and git extensions) are a brilliant and obvious way to simplify a workflow so that every team member has a few everyday git favorite git commands which are shared among every team member, and essentially implement the workflow - nice and easy.
 So before getting to work, I'll just set the scene and put a few words on the workflow I use and advocate.

-### I assume the following:
+### I assume the following

 {:.no_toc}

-* I'm working in a [Centralized Distributed Workflow](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows#_centralized_workflow){: target="_blank" title="From the Git Book"} This is typically the case for all team using a git-as-a-Service platforms (mine is GitHub but _any_ will do).
+- I'm working in a [Centralized Distributed Workflow](https://git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows#_centralized_workflow){: target="_blank" title="From the Git Book"} This is typically the case for all team using a git-as-a-Service platforms (mine is GitHub but _any_ will do).
-* The repository has a declarative pipeline defined which monitors certain events in the centralized repository (mine is in Circle CI but _any_ will do).
+- The repository has a declarative pipeline defined which monitors certain events in the centralized repository (mine is in Circle CI but _any_ will do).
-* The declarative pipeline implements "GitOps" That is; When _something_ happens in git, then stuff is automatically verified, promoted or deployed.
+- The declarative pipeline implements "GitOps" That is; When _something_ happens in git, then stuff is automatically verified, promoted or deployed.
 I have three actions/levels in my repos:
   1. __Ready:__ Any new commit that arrives on a branched prefixed with `ready/` is automatically rebased against  `master` and verified.
 If the verification is successful it's automatically merged (guaranteed to be fast-forward, since it's already rebased) to `master`
   2. __Master:__ Any new commit that reaches the `master` branch is automatically verified - and if flawless - deployed to the stage environment.
   3. __SemVer:__ Any commit that is tagged according to _SemVer_ rules is automatically verified and deployed to the production environment.